 Gilbert’s Chowder House

 Here’s your destination for seafood chowder.
-I sampled the original clam chowder and it was creamy and satisfying.
-Gilbert’s also offers fish chowder, corn with chicken chowder along with seafood chowder.
-Located at 92 Commercial St. and open 11 a.m. to 9 p.m.
+I sampled the original clam chowder, which was creamy and satisfying.
+Gilbert’s also offers fish chowder, corn with chicken chowder, and seafood chowder.
+It is located at 92 Commercial St. and is open 11 a.m. to 9 p.m.

 The Holy Donut

 Home to the potato donut.
 With a texture like a cake donut, I recommend the Dark Chocolate.
-Though lots of daily and seaosonal flavors.
-New location opening this summer.
-Arrive before noon for best selection.
+There are lots of daily and seasonal flavors.
+Arrive before noon for the best selection.

 Located at 177 Commercial St. Open daily from 7 a.m. – 4 p.m.